circleci/circleci-docs/jekyll/_cci2/circleci-images.md

 circleci/ruby@sha256:df1808e61a9c32d0ec110960fed213ab2339451ca88941e9be01a03adc98396e
 ```

-### Changing the Tools and Behavior of an Image

 CircleCI maintains several variants for convenience images.
 You can use these variants
 by adding the following suffixes to the end of image tags.

-For language images:

-- `-node` includes Node.js for polyglot applications
-- `-browsers` includes Java 8, PhantomJS, Firefox, and Chrome
-- `-node-browsers` combines the `-node` and `-browsers` variants

 For service images: